Laon Cathedral: Current building

 The present Laon Cathedral dates from the 12th and early 13th centuries, an early example of the Gothic style that originated in northern France.
 It was built half a century after the erection of the Basilica of Saint-Denis, which originated the Gothic style.
 Construction on Laon Cathedral began with the choir and portions of both transepts between approximately 1160 and 1170.
 By 1180, the transept arms were finished and the eastern portion of the nave was erected.
-In the next phase of construction, lasting until the end of the century, the nave and most of the massive western facade were completed.
+In the next phase of construction, lasting until the end of the century, the nave and most of the massive western façade were completed.
 Shortly after, the Chapel des Fonts, cloister, and chapter house were built onto the south side of the nave.
 Next, spurred by the donation of a local quarry in 1205, the original choir was dismantled and the current, larger choir was constructed by 1220.
 Soon after, the treasury and sacristy were built at the junctures of the choir and transepts, along with a large chapel extending from the southeastern end of the choir.
 Over the century, additional chapels were built off the aisles of the nave and the choir.
-Finally, the south transept's facade was remodeled in the early fourteenth century, resulting in the current twin doors and tracery window.
+Finally, the south transept's façade was remodelled in the early fourteenth century, resulting in the current twin doors and tracery window.